The 6 Brilliant Legal Influencers in Middle East

 The Broader also presents one glam legal life and gives advice for fashion, style, and beauty.

 University of Cambridge’s Elena Handtrack made the innovational channel that offers followers a quick look into the life of a hard law student life on her YouTube channel.
-Some of her videos have more than 2.000.000 views.
+As a legal influencer in the middle east, some of her videos have more than 2.000.000 views.

 All the videos interactively have topics, for example, ‘study with me’ or ‘what is in my bag.’
 It is fascinating how she managed to study and have this kind of vlogs, taking a lot of time to prepare and publish.